-The student council (cabinet) will be elected from student representatives from each faculty who act in the best interest of the student body and the University as a whole.
+The Student Council will be elected from student representatives from each faculty who act in the best interest of the student body and the University as a whole.
 Members of the committee shall be elected by the respective classes in the various faculties of the University.